 The Directors of Camphill Communities of Ireland

 Camphill Communities of Ireland is governed by the Council, whose members are the Directors of the registered company in the Republic of Ireland - Company Number 35672 , which is a company limited by guarantee.
 Camphill Communities of Ireland is registered as a charity with the Irish Revenue Commissioners: CHY 5861.
 Camphill Communities of Ireland is a Member of the Association of Camphill Communities of Great Britain and Ireland.
-The Council meets monthly to govern the affairs of Camphill Communities of Ireland.
+The Board meets monthly to govern the affairs of Camphill Communities of Ireland.

 Here is a short pen profile for each director:

 Marie Keane was elected as Chairperson of Camphill Communities of Ireland in April 2017.
 She is the former Deputy Chief Executive of Beaumont Hospital Dublin and retired from the HSE in March 2017.

 Marie is the former Beaumont Hospital Director of Nursing and was heavily involved in overseas recruitment of nursing staff during this period.
 She was co-opted to the Board in early 2016 and has been influential in the current review of Camphill structures in the south of Ireland.

 Maeve has been involved with Camphill for many years, serving on the Local Management Committee in Carrick on Suir and with the Camphill Friends and Family Association.